tanishdadev/jumpstart-game/README.md

 # How to play?

-## Just use W key to move forward, S key to move backward and Space key to jump.
+## Just use right arrow key to move forward, left arrow key to move backward and Space key to jump.

 # Why I made this project?